Autodesk-AutoCAD/AutoLispExt/DevREADME.md

 5. ==Use two (2) spaces for indentation.==
 6. ==The `export` keyword should be on its own line.==
 7. ==Function should always provide type declarations for its return and argument values==
-8. ==Function bodies (including getters/setters) must appear on seperate lines from their signature declarations regardless of their simplicity.
+8. ==Function bodies (including getters/setters) must appear on separate lines from their signature declarations regardless of their simplicity.
 Empty constructors that exist for clarity are acceptable on a single line==
 9. ==Use a maximum of 140 chars per lines; including leading whitespace==
 10. ==Strings should always use single quotes if they do not contain interpolated values:==
 ```typescript